Ruff Greens Information

 These Omega 3 Fatty Acids are believed to provide several health benefits to dogs, including an improvement in the condition of their skin and coat, a reduction in the risk of certain diseases and health problems, and improved cognitive function.

-The best known example of this is the high levels of the B Vitamins present in Brewers Yeast including Vitamin B3, B6, and B9.
-These are though to promote healthy skin, hair, eyes, and improve liver function.
+The best-known example of this is the high levels of the B Vitamins present in Brewers Yeast, including Vitamin B3, B6, and B9.
+These are thought to promote healthy skin, hair, and eyes and improve liver function.

 However, the health benefits of Brewers Yeast are less conclusive, and many are skeptical of them.
 You can read more about its potential benefits and its criticism in our article Brewers Yeast In Dog Food.